 Feeling and being sick at the end of life

-In the last few months of life, pancreatic cancer and its treatment can make you feel and be sick.
+In the last few months of life, pancreatic cancer and its treatment can make you feel and be sick (nausea and vomiting).

 Feeing and being sick can be unpleasant and distressing.
 It may also mean that you aren’t properly absorbing the medicines you take, such as pain relief.